DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 #### **More Common Use Cases for Custom Rules**

-Review the [common use cases for custom rules](https://developers.cloudflare.com/waf/custom-rules/use-cases/) for more examples.
+Review the [get started guide](https://developers.cloudflare.com/waf/get-started/) and the [common use cases for custom rules](https://developers.cloudflare.com/waf/custom-rules/use-cases/) for more examples.
 Additionally, for some use cases or if you are managing many Zones, the [Account-level WAF](https://developers.cloudflare.com/waf/managed-rules/deploy-account-dashboard/) can be a good feature to have.

 Moreover, monitor and [replace insecure JS libraries](https://developers.cloudflare.com/waf/tools/replace-insecure-js-libraries/) used in your applications.